Levite's concubine

-The episode of the Levite's concubine, also known as the Benjamite War, is a biblical narrative in Judges 19–21 (chapters 19, 20 and 21 of the Book of Judges).
-It concerns a Levite from Ephraim and his concubine, who travel through the Benjamite city of Gibeah and are assailed by a mob, who wish to gang-rape the Levite.
-He turns his concubine over to the crowd, and they rape her until she collapses.
-The Levite dismembers her and presents the remains to the other tribes of Israel.
-Outraged by the incident, the tribes swear that none shall give his daughter to the Benjamites for marriage, and launch a war which nearly wipes out the clan, leaving only 600 surviving men.
+The episode of the Levite's concubine, also known as the Benjamite War, in Judges 19–21 concerns a Levite from Ephraim and his concubine.
+They travel through the Benjamite city of Gibeah and are assailed by a mob, who wish to gang-rape the Levite.
+The man takes his concubine over to the crowd, and they rape her until she collapses.
+After she dies from her ill treatment, the Levite dismembers her body and presents the remains to the other tribes of Israel.

+Outraged by the incident, the tribes swear that none shall give his daughter to the Benjamites for marriage, and launch a war which nearly wipes out the tribe, leaving only 600 surviving men.
 However, the punitive expedition is overcome by remorse, fearing that it will cause the extinction of an entire tribe.
 To ensure the survival of the Benjamite tribe while still complying with their oath, the Levites pillage and massacre the city of Jabesh-Gilead, none of whose residents partook in the war or in the vow, and capture its 400 maidens as wives for the Benjamites.
 The 200 men still lacking women are subtly allowed to abduct the maidens dancing at Shiloh.

 Biblical account

 The outrage at Gibeah

 A Levite from the mountains of Ephraim had a concubine, who left him and returned to the house of her father in Bethlehem in Judah.
-Heidi M. Szpek observes that this story serves to support the institution of monarchy, and the choice of the locations of Ephraim (the ancestral home of Samuel, who anointed the first king) and Bethlehem, (the home of King David), are not accidental.
+Heidi M. Szpek observes that this story serves to support the institution of monarchy, and the choice of the locations of Ephraim (the ancestral home of Samuel, who anointed the first king) and Bethlehem (the home of King David) are not accidental.

 According to the King James Version and the New International Version, the concubine was unfaithful to the Levite; according to a note in the Septuagint and in the New Living Translation she was "angry" with him.
 Rabbinical interpretations say that the woman was both fearful and angry with her husband and left because he was selfish, putting his comfort before his wife and their relationship, and the Cambridge Bible for Schools and Colleges argues that the translation as 'angry' "suits the context, which implies a quarrel, but not unfaithfulness, on the woman’s part".
 The Levite travelled to Bethlehem to retrieve her, and for five days her father managed to persuade him to delay their departure.
 On the fifth day, the Levite declined to postpone their journey any longer, and they set out late in the day.